Radiofrequency Ablation

 Does Radiofrequency Ablation work?

 Yes.
-With a success rates over 97%, Radiofrequency Ablation is the most effective procedure to treat varicose veins.
-It is safer and has less chance of damaging surrounding tissue than similar procedures, such as laser treatments
+With success rates over 97%, Radiofrequency Ablation is the most effective procedure to treat varicose veins.
+It is safer and has less chance of damaging surrounding tissue than similar procedures, such as laser treatments.

 Can I exercise after Radiofrequency Ablation?